spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 3. @Snektron: Discuss SPIR-V architecture definitions.
 4. @max: Demo register allocation system
 5. @kubkon: Inside the linker: what is a `TextBlock` and how do we manage the free-lists?
+6. @kubkon: Pushing stage2 to its limits - demo!

 ## 2021-01-14